Mosquito Creek Watershed

 Spawners can die if overstressed, because their energy reserve cannot be replenished once they enter fresh water to spawn.

-- To avoid stressing them and to protect yourself.
-Respect their habitat.
+To avoid stressing them and to protect yourself.

 Black bear, coyote, deer, skunk, and raccoon are permanent residents in all the ravines and natural areas.